-- Minimap - Navigation - Dragging the mouse over the minimap reposition the view. - Clicking outside the view centralize the view. - Manipulation - The minimap can be repositioned over the screen. - o Representation of the minimap must be synchronized with current opened view. - Minimap can be minimized and resized.
+- Minimap - Navigation - o Dragging the mouse over the minimap reposition the view. - Clicking outside the view centralize the view. - Manipulation - The minimap can be repositioned over the screen. - Representation of the minimap must be synchronized with current opened view. - Minimap can be minimized and resized.

-Overlays H
+Overlays

-- Health Overlay

-- Entity status

-- Showed by elements which are composed of other entities (or no other entity at all), however all of the entities are visible on the view (or belong to a group which is visible).

-- Aggregated status

-- Showed by elements that contain other entities, and this entities are hidden either because the group is collapsed or the other entities can not be shown.
+- Health Overlay - Entity status - Showed by elements which are composed of other entities (or no other entity at all), however all of the entities are visible on the view (or belong to a group which is visible). - Aggregated status - Showed by elements that contain other entities, and this entities are hidden either because the group is collapsed or the other entities can not be shown.
 For example, collapsed groups (host groups, subsystems groups, file systems, volumes groups, etc).
 Groups elements do not have their own status, consequently the aggregated status is shown for that entities.

-- Colors

-- The use of colors, as described in the external SDD1, applies to connections, as well as elements when health overlays are turned on.